Russian developer bets on "Manhattan sur Seine"

 Hermitage began as Mirax's French unit and split off in 2009 with funds that Iskenderov says account for most of the roughly 200 million euros in equity he plans to plough into the project.

 Iskenderov has high-profile allies, including the public entities that manage La Defense.
-The site's main contractor will be construction firm Bouygues (BOUY.PA), whose head Martin Bouygues is godfather to one of Sarkozy's sons.
+The site's main contractor will be construction firm Bouygues, whose head Martin Bouygues is godfather to one of Sarkozy's sons.

 "COLOSSAL" LOAN